The MIP Ensemble Simulation: Local Ensemble Statistics in the Cosmic Web: The MIP Simulation: First Results

-Figure \ref{fig:ensemble_mass_function} shows the mass function computed from 20 individual realizations (gray lines) and the full ensemble (black line).
-We also show the ratio between the individual realizations and the ensemble in the bottom panel.
-The individual mass functions closely follows the ensemble mass function with some variations becoming more significant for masses larger than $10^{13}$ h$^{-1}$ M$_{\odot}$, at which point the mass function is dominated the relatively small volume of the simulation box.
-The ``knee" in the mass function at M$\sim 10^{13}$ h$^{-1}$ M$_{\odot}$ is a particular characteristic of the original template used to create the ensemble.
-The volume-mass defined by $k_{\textrm{ {cut}}}$ limits the halo-mass dispersion between realization so we do not expect large variations in mass between large haloes.
-From the volume-mass defined by $k_{\textrm{ {cut}}}$ we expect to have roughly the same halo population above a mass of $\sim 10^{13}$ h$^{-1}$ Mpc.
+Figure \ref{fig:ensemble_mass_function} shows the mass function computed from 20 individual realizations and the full ensemble.
+The mass function of individual realizations closely follows the ensemble mass function with some variations becoming more significant for halo masses larger than $\sim 10^{13}$ h$^{-1}$ M$_{\odot}$, at which point the mass function becomes noisy due to the relatively small volume of the simulation box.
+The ``knee" in the mass function at M$\sim 10^{13}$ h$^{-1}$ M$_{\odot}$ is a particular characteristic of the initial conditions template used to create the ensemble.
+From the volume-mass defined by $S_{\textrm{ {cut}}}$ we expect to have roughly the same halo population above a mass of $\sim 10^{13}$ h$^{-1}$ Mpc.